Lead Designer

 We’d love to hear from people with

-• 8+ years of professional product design experience, with a minimum of 3+ years specifically in a Product Growth, Conversion Rate Optimization (CRO), or highly metrics-driven B2B/SaaS environment.
+• 10+ years of product design experience, with a significant portion (4+ years) specifically in PLG or high-velocity B2B/SaaS environments.

 Bonuses and commissions may also be offered as part of the total compensation package, in addition to a competitive benefits package including medical, dental, vision, life, and disability insurance; 401(k) retirement plan; flexible spending & health savings account; paid holidays; paid time off; employee assistance program; and other company benefits.